Jaylen Brown NBA Playoffs Player Props: Celtics vs. Heat

 Jaylen Brown Insights vs. the Heat

-- Brown is responsible for taking 19.0% of his team's field goal attempts this season with 20.6 per game.
+- This season, Jaylen Brown has made 10.1 field goals per game, which accounts for 19.6% of his team's total makes.

-- He's made 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.
+- He's connected on 2.4 threes per game, or 12.4% of his team's makes from beyond the arc this season.

 - Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.
+- The Heat give up 109.8 points per game, second-ranked in the league.

-- Allowing 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.
+- On the glass, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.

-- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.
+- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.

-- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.
+- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the league.

 Jaylen Brown vs. the Heat